Alejandro Edda: Personal life

-On July 17, 2009, Edda was married to Aura Serna and currently resides in Los Angeles.
+On July 17, 2009, Edda is married to Aura Serna and currently resides in Los Angeles.
 He has two sons Luciano Edda (b.
 March 2009) and Paolo Edda (b.
 February 2014).
 He later became a naturalized American citizen.

 Trial of Joaquín "El Chapo" Guzmán

-On January 28, 2019, Edda was a witness who was present at the trial of the real Joaquín "El Chapo" Guzmán when he seized the opportunity to see the real crime lord himself be charged on multiple counts of drug trafficking.
+On January 28, 2019, Edda was present at the trial of the real Joaquín "El Chapo" Guzmán when he seized the opportunity to see the real crime lord himself be charged on multiple counts of drug trafficking.
 The actor's appearance among the witnesses in the eleventh week of the trial happened in Brooklyn Federal Court.
 According to a CNN news report, Edda states that "it was a rare opportunity".
 He also says that "what else could be better than to see the man in real life, learn his mannerisms".